 A few months before the paper was written, Eller says, Berlin had witnessed the birth of “a little dog, the head of which resembled that of a turkey [Meleagris gallopavo].
 The resident who witnessed the birth of this monstrous little beast gave it to a surgeon of my acquaintance, from whom I obtained it.
 The owner informed him that

-Up until the early twentieth century, it was widely believed that the exposure of a mother to a particular animal, especially an exposure that frightened her, could result in a child within the womb taking on the characteristics of that animal.
+In the past, it was widely believed that the exposure of a mother to a particular animal, especially an exposure that frightened her, could result in a child within the womb taking on the characteristics of that animal.
 Thus, it was thought that a woman frightened by a dog stood an increased chance of giving birth to a dog-faced baby.
 This notion was applied also to animals that gave birth to strange offspring with mixed characteristics.
 But no scientist today would accept a psycho-spiritual explanation of this sort.